-The Proposed Project would increase utilization of study area resources due to the introduction of new residential and worker populations.
-In both No Action condition and With Action condition, the total open space ratio in the residential open space study area would remain below the City's median of 1.5 acres of total open space per 1,000 residents and the City's planning goal of 2.5 acres of total open space per 1,000 residents.
+The previously proposed project would increase utilization of study area resources due to the introduction of new residential and worker populations.
+In both the "No Action" condition and the "With Action" condition, the total open space ratio in the residential open space study area would remain below the City's median of 1.5 acres of total open space per 1,000 residents and the City's planning goal of 2.5 acres of total open space per 1,000 residents.

-With the Proposed Project, as compared to the No Action condition, the residential study area's total, active, and passive open space ratios would all decrease by approximately 0.3 percent; the total open space ratio (0.87 acres per 1,000 residents) and active open space ratio (0.219 acres per 1,000 residents) would remain below the City's goals, while the passive open space ratio (0.652 acres per 1,000 residents) would continue to meet the City's goal.
+With the previously proposed project, as compared to the No Action condition, the residential study area's total, active, and passive open space ratios would all decrease by approximately 0.3 percent; the total open space ratio (0.87 acres per 1,000 residents) and active open space ratio (0.219 acres per 1,000 residents) would remain below the City's goals, while the passive open space ratio (0.652 acres per 1,000 residents) would continue to meet the City's goal.
 In the non-residential study area, the passive open space ratio within the study area would decrease in the With Action condition compared with the No Action condition by approximately one percent.
-However, the With Action condition passive open space ratio of 0.175 acres per 1,000 non-residents.
+However, the With Action condition passive open space ratio of 0.175 acres per 1,000 non-residents would continue to meet the City's planning goal of 0.15 acres of passive open space per 1,000 non-residents.

 According to the CEQR Technical Manual, an action may result in a significant adverse open space impact if it would reduce the open space ratio by more than 5 percent in areas that are currently below the City's median community district open space ratio of 1.5 acres per 1,000 residents.
-Therefore, as there would be a less than 5 percent decrease in the total, active, and passive open space ratios in the With Action condition compared with that of the No Action condition, the Proposed Project would not result in a significant adverse indirect impact to open space and a detailed open space analysis is not required.
+Therefore, as there would be a less than 5 percent decrease in the total, active, and passive open space ratios in the With Action condition compared with that of the No Action condition, the previously proposed project would not result in a significant adverse indirect impact to open space and a detailed open space analysis is not required.